oneiric/vld/tests/console/README.md

 Documentation:
 --------------

-See the README.html file for the complete Visual Leak Detector documentation.
+See the [http://vld.codeplex.com/documentation](http://vld.codeplex.com/documentation) for the complete Visual Leak Detector documentation.